-GLING

-Condition 2016 Compliance Status

-Project area

-The project area is compliant with the area as illustrated Figure 1.

-Infrastructure limits

-2. Impacts must be limited to a maximum of 2,650 production wells and impacts related to associated gas field development.
+GLING Condition 2017 Compliance Status Project area The project area is compliant with the area as illustrated Figure 1.
+1. The project area is the area designated as righte 1, the Santos GLNG neasonably roleseeable Development Area (NrDA).
+On 26 November 2017 this condition was amended to remove the direct reference to tenements.
+Now the project area is defined by reference to Figure 1 only.
+Infrastructure limits 2.
+Impacts must be limited to a maximum of 2,650 production wells and impacts related to associated gas field development.
 Potential impacts are limited to a maximum of 2650 production wells and associated gas field development.

-Constraints Planning and Field Development

-Protocol for Constraints Planning and Field Development

-Santos GLNG has developed a Constraints

-4. The Protocol must include and apply for the life of the project and include the principles of: Planning and Field Development Protocol (the Protocol) in accordance with conditions 3, 4, 5 and 6.

-5. The Protocol must: a) Classify the following as being within the proponent's high environmental constraint class B (or should the proponent's classification be revised, an equivalent high environmental constraints class): i) all listed threatened ecological communities; ii) all listed threatened ecological communities; ii) all listed threatened and migratory fauna species habitats as identified in management plans required under these conditions, which where relevant may be described in terms of specific niche habitat types; Note: The proponent's approach to environmental constraint class B and related avoidance and impact mitigation is described in SEIS Attachment D5 (dated November 2009).
-The protocol conditions do not apply to the other constraint that the proponent has included in environmental constraint class B unless these are relevant to MNES. b) take into account all current survey data and available information and maps of all MNES relevant to the project area as described within environmental constraint class B; or require the undertaking and documentation of planning and pre-clearance site assessments and field ecological surveys must identify and assess options relating to potential gas field development areas where constraint class B is mapped, likely or found.
-The pre-clearance site assessments and field ecological surveys must identify and assess options relating to potential gas field development adverse impacts on MNES and provide recommendations to inform the proponent's decision to develop the project area; d) to avoid direct and indirect adverse impacts on MNES, including fragmentation and edge effects, require the proponent to determine the location of proposed infrastructure in accordance with the following: i) preferentially avoid native vegetation that constitutes a listed ecological community and/or may provide habitat for listed species and utilise previously cleared or previously utilised areas; ii) exclude exploration and production wells from within areas identified as environme
+Constraints Planning and Field Development Protocol for Constraints Planning and Field Development Santos GLNG has developed a Constraints 4.
+The Protocol must include and apply for the life of the project and include the principles of: Planning and Field Development Protoc (the Protocol) in accordance with condition 3, 4, 5 and 6.
+5. The Protocol must: a) Classify the following as being within the proponent's high environmental constraint class B (or should the proponent's classification be revised, an equivalent high environmental constraints class): i) all listed threatened ecological communities; ii) all listed flora species; and iii) those listed threatened and migratory fauna species habitats as identified in management plans required under these conditions, which where relevant may be described in terms of specific niche habitat types; Note: The proponent's approach to environmental constraint class B and related avoidance and impact mitigation is described in SEIS Attachment D5 (dated November 2009).
+The protocol conditions do not apply to the other constraints that the proponent has included in environmental constraint class B unless these are relevant to MNES. b) take into account all current survey data and available information and maps of all MNES relevant to the project area as described within environmental constraint class B; or require the undertaking and documentation of planning and pre-clearance site assessments and field ecological surveys in proposed gas field development areas where constraint class B is mapped, likely or found.
+The pre-clearance site assessments and field ecological surveys in proposed gas field development areas where constraint adverse impacts on MNES and provide recommendations to inform the proponent's decision to develop the project area; d) to avoid direct and indirect adverse impacts on MNES, including fragmentation and edge effects, require the proponent to determine the location of proposed infrastructure in accordance with the following: i) preferentially avoid native vegetation that constitutes a listed ecological community and/or may provide habitat for listed species and utilise previously cleared or previously utilised areas; ii) exclude elloration and production wells from within areas identified as environmental constraint class B unless their location in environmental constraint c